mmaelicke/scikit-gstat/docs/index.rst

 computes space-time experimental variogram.
 However, space-time modeling is not implemented yet.

+With version 0.25, the class :class:`OrdinaryKriging <skgstat .OridnaryKrigin>` has been added.
+It is working and can be used.
+However, it is not documented, the arguments might still change, multiprocessing is not implemented and the krige algorithm is not yet very efficient.

 .. note::

     Scikit-gstat was rewritten in major parts.
 Most of the changes are internal,